How Natural Language Processing Can Help Product Discovery

 Why Is Natural Language Processing Important?

-In a world of Google and other content search engines, internet users expect to enter a word or phrase — that might not even be fully formed — into a search box and be presented with a list of relevant search results.
-Shoppers have the same expectations.
-Because of these expectations, your search bar cannot be sustained by humans alone.
+In a world dominated by Google and other content search engines, internet users expect to enter a word or phrase — that might not even be fully formed — into a search box and be presented with a list of relevant search results.
+And with the emergence of Chat GPT and the sudden popularity of large language models, expectations are even higher.
+Users want AI to handle more complex questions, requests, and conversations.

 Here are some other reasons why you should consider investing in a smart product search solution with automated interpretation: